HMS Rover (N62): Design and construction

 Ordered by the Royal Navy on 28 February 1929, the submarine was laid down on 24 July 1929 by Vickers Shipbuilding and Engineering, at Barrow-in-Furness.
 A vessel, the submarine's sisters were HMS Rainbow, Regent and Regulus, and it was 287 ft long, with a beam of 30 ft, and a draught of 16 ft.
 Carrying a crew of 53 officers and ratings, the submarine displaced 1763 LT surfaced and 2030 LT submerged, and was armed with eight 21-inch (533 mm) torpedo tubes (six in the bow and two in stern) with 14 spare torpedoes for reloads, and one 4.7 in QF Mark IX deck gun.
 Propulsion was provided by two Admiralty diesel engines, producing 4640 hp, which were used when the vessel was surfaced, and two electric motors, producing 1635 hp to power the vessel's two shafts when submerged.
 The vessel was capable of sailing at 17.5 kn when surfaced and 8.6 kn when submerged.
 It was launched on 11 June 1930 and construction was completed on 29 January 1931.

 Operational service

 After being commissioned into the Navy on 29 January 1931, Rover was assigned to the 4th Submarine Flotilla, and deployed to China Station.
 At the outbreak of World War II, Rover was still part of the 4th Submarine Flotilla, serving east of Suez.
 The submarine was based at Hong Kong until transferring to Singapore in early 1940.
 While there, it undertook anti-submarine training with Royal Australian Navy vessels deploying to the Mediterranean.
 Rover was then stationed in the Mediterranean, moving to Aden in August 1940, and arriving in Alexandria in October.
-The following month, the submarine began patrol operations and in early 1941 Rover attacked several Italian convoys.
+The following month, the submarine began patrol operations and on 9 January 1941 Rover attacked several Italian convoys.
+During this operation, Rover was damaged by Italian torpedo boats Castore and Cilo, but later damages a sailing vessel with gunfire.